tigerkelly/utils/README.md

 ### Building utils library.

-I have compiled these are several different type of OSes but this has only been tested on Raspberry Pi.
+I have compiled this library on several different types of OSes but this has only been tested on Raspberry Pi.

 These are pretty much simple C code that should compile without any issues.